jkugalde/Powder-Dispenser/README.md

 <img src="/img/ans2.png" width="800">

-4) Press M3 nuts in the barrel cavities.
+4) Press M3 nuts in the barrel cavities
 5) Bolt the motor support to the barrel with M3x35 parker bolts
-6) Press the bearing against the shaft, and then put the lid on top with M3x10 parker bolts.
+6) Press the bearing against the shaft, and then put the lid on top with M3x10 parker bolts

 <img src="/img/ans3.png" width="500">

-7) Press the acrylic cylinder aginst the hopper until it sets tightly, then do the same with the container lid.
+7) Press the acrylic cylinder aginst the hopper until it sets tightly, then do the same with the container lid
-8) Press the hopper against the powder dispenser.
+8) Press the hopper against the powder dispenser

 # Tests